JasonRHemann/JasonRhemann/README.md

 - 🌱 I’m currently learning GraphQL and React Native
 - 👯 I’m looking to collaborate on game apps
 - 💬 Ask me about Lambda School
-- 📫 How to reach me: @hemann_jason
+- 📫 How to reach me: jrhemann@gmail.com

 <a href="https://github.com/JasonRHemann/JasonRHemann">